NoahNaki/levelplugin/README.md

 ## Usage

 Copy the built jar to your server's `plugins` folder and start the server.
 The plugin will generate configuration files on first run.
 Key dependencies listed in `plugin.yml` must also be installed.
+LevelPlugin will disable itself at startup if required plugins such as BetterHud are missing or not enabled.

 ### Configuration Highlights